 The number one song when I was born.
-Alex Chilton would go on to make music that was more personal, and better, but much less commercially successful.
+Alex Chilton would go on to make music that was more challenging and less popular, and I've followed a similar path.

 This video blew my mind at age four, and it might be my biggest single influence.

 On family trips my dad would play music on the car stereo, and this was my favorite of all those songs.
 Now it's Neil Diamond's Soolaimon